The vehicle-manufacturing industry

-We deliver polycarbonate (PC) for use in safety glazing.
+We deliver polycarbonate (PC), which is an impact-resistant and safe material, for use in safety glazing.

 In the vehicle industry, the machines and components used experience high levels of wear and tear.
 In addition to being exposed to a broad range of temperatures, from -50 °C to 50 °C, the machines are used in environments that are exposed to water, ice, snow, and blazing sunshine.
 These machines operate under heavy loads on challenging terrain amid dust and sand, or in the harsh conditions of regions such as Siberia.

-Vehicle manufacturers must be able to guarantee the machine operators a safe work environment, with minimal maintenance needs.
+Vehicle manufacturers must be able to guarantee the machine operators a safe working environment, with minimal maintenance needs.
 That’s why plastic is becoming the material of choice for many machine parts.

 The main reasons for using plastics